Belgium seems to be a place in Europe that travelers don’t talk about much.

 So with all that being said, Stop Skipping Over Belgium.

 It’s a nice place and the chocolate might be the best around.

-Have you nearly overdosed on Belgian Chocolates?
+Have you ever nearly overdosed on Belgian Chocolate?

 Let me know in the comments.